lotaylor23/MS-CC_2025/Mentorship/files/Assignments/EDA/EDA for Datasets.md

 + Are there specific cohorts/subjects that need to be included?
 + What areas do I want to study the relationship to?
 + What is the overall subject that I will study?

-<br>These and more are going to affect what data points you will need to collect and evaluate for usefulness.
+These and more are going to affect what data points you will need to collect and evaluate for usefulness.
 In this exercise, we have picked the the dataset for you.

 #### Download a dataset
 Step 1: